seanbreckenridge/plaintext-playlist/README.md

   --auto-confirm can be passed with 'resolve' to automatically use the closest match instead of prompting you to choose one of the closest matching files to fix broken filepaths

+	--abs can be passed with 'm3u' to use absolute paths for the generated m3u file, instead of paths relative to your Music directory

+	e.g. plainplay --abs m3u rock

   [playlist] specifies either the name (without the location/.txt extension)